 Accessibility statement

-We provide a range of online, face-to-face and one-to-one training opportunities, tailored to the needs of University students, researchers and staff.
+The University's Digital Inclusion, Skills & Creativity team (DISC) provide a range of face-to-face and online training opportunities, tailored to the needs of University students, researchers and staff.
+Training includes sessions on using Google Workspace, creating documents and presentations, managing references, and working with data.

 Skills Guides